Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 Speaking of the design, the delegate-first approach is more flexible in this regard, as it allows choosing the desired synchronization mode through parameters of the builder function.
-With the language-builtin approach, we can have to invent additional syntax if we are to allow customization.
+With the language-builtin approach, we would have to invent additional syntax if we are to allow customization.

 ## Smartcasts